taniamalamute/cappellari-institute/WebConfig file editor/Technical-specifications-of-webconfig-file-editor.md

 Web.config are XML files containing all the configurations and options required to run an application developed in Microsoft ASP.NET.

 The power of this tool is: using your application, users will able to modify some areas (in a Web.config file), described later, without knowing the XML standard!
+A sample copy of the file Web.config is in your folder.

 Connection strings